Blog

 “Lab reports are designed to provide information to highly trained healthcare providers in a simplified format, which reads a lot like code,” added Avunjian.
 “Because of this, an individual consumer will have a hard time fully understanding their test results and might not be able to determine the appropriate next steps.”

-Labs play an essential role within the direct-to-consumer lab testing process.
-Not only are they there to process lab tests, but their expertise is also needed to help educate consumers about the benefits and limitations associated with the tests they are taking.
-In addition, lab technicians play an important role in interpreting test results and can guide on whether additional testing is required or a physician’s care is needed.
-In summary, even as direct-to-consumer lab testing becomes more accessible, a labs’ expertise will always be in need.
+Moreover, lab technicians play an important role in interpreting test results and can guide on whether additional testing is required or a physician’s care is needed.
+In summary, even as direct-to-consumer lab testing becomes more accessible, a lab’s expertise will always be in demand.